 We train and mentor a movement of Community Art Facilitators (CAFs) to provide

 psycho-social support through art therapeutic classes to children in under-resourced South African communities.
-CAF’s therapeutic art classes help children to stabilise through developing coping healthy coping mechanisms for processing stress and healing from trauma.
+CAF’s therapeutic art classes help children to stabilise through developing healthy coping mechanisms for processing stress and healing from trauma.

 Art is a medium that enables healing and promotes creative skills that can be utilised life long.
 This is important in a country where trauma exists especially in under resourced communities.
 South African schools are in a state of multi-level crisis, exacerbated by the diminished budgets for arts in primary schools, resulting in most not having art in their curriculums.
 Creative development is an essential part of child development.